dssg/air_pollution_estimation/README.md

 More details about the project goals, our technical approach, and the evaluation of our models can be found in the **Technical Report**.

 ## Code Overview

 ### Installation and setup

 #### Required software
 This project requires *Python 3.7* or later, with packages as specified in requirements.txt.
-You should also have a package manager such as `pip3` or `conda`.
+You should also have a package manager such as `pip3`.

 *PostgreSQL* for storing intermediate model results, statistics outputted by the model, and evaluation results.
 We used version 9.5.19.